plentymarkets/docs-raw/plentyInterface/Accounting.md

 <pre>public <strong>detectLocationIdByClientId</strong>(<a target="_blank" href="http://php.net/int">int</a> $clientId = null, <a target="_blank" href="http://php.net/int">int</a> $countryId = null):<a target="_blank" href="http://php.net/int">int</a></pre>

-Get the location ID for the given client ID and delivery country ID.
+Get the location ID for a country of delivery.
+The ID of the client and the ID of the country of delivery can be specified.
+If neither the client ID nor the ID of a country are specified, the ID of the standard location of the default client will be returned.

 ##### <strong>Parameters</strong>

 <table class="table table-condensed">    <tr>
         <td><a target="_blank" href="http://php.net/int">int</a></td>
         <td>$clientId</td>
-        <td>The client ID of the system.
-If client ID is not given, the default client (ID 0) will be used.</td>
+        <td>The ID of the client.
+The default client (ID 0) will be used if the ID of client is not specified.</td>
     </tr>
     <tr>
         <td><a target="_blank" href="http://php.net/int">int</a></td>
         <td>$countryId</td>
-        <td>The country ID for delivery.</td>
+        <td>The ID of the country of delivery.
+The standard location of the specified client will be returned, if no ID of a country of delivery is specified.</td>
     </tr>
 </table>